Thank you for reading our post, please rate this article at the end.

 Since air conditioners differ from manufacturer to manufacturer, they still require a particular number of surge watts.
 Every air conditioner might be different, but they all need a specific number of rated watts, typically lower than the actual startup watts.

 You can get a 5000 BTU RV air conditioner, which requires about 1100 watts to start and 300 to 450 watts to run.
-If you want to go bigger, you can get a 7000 BTU RV air conditioner, which requires anything from 1600 to 1800 watts to start and about 500 to 650 watts to run.
+If you want to go bigger, you can get a 7,000 BTU RV air conditioner, which requires between 1,600 and 1,800 watts to start and about 500 to 650 watts to run.

 Given that the air conditioner will increase in size, the starting and rated watts are bound to increase.
 In this regard, the starting watts would be 3800, while the running watts would be 1300.
-This shows that the 13,500 BTU air conditioner is just out of the range of the Honda EU2200i Generator.
+This shows that the 13,500 BTU air conditioner is outside the range of the Honda EU2200i Generator.

 Generally, it is best to have more power rather than not enough.
-If you want a generator for your RV and are unsure which of two sizes to pick, it is always best to get the larger one.
+If you want a generator for your RV and are unsure which size to choose, it’s always best to get the larger one.
 The additional power would give you some breathing room if you miscalculated the power you needed or added more appliances.

 Will a 2200-watt generator run an 8000 BTU AC?